Environments and Containers

 A research and reporting agent that searches the web and writes Markdown reports needs:

-• No secrets unless it calls an authenticated API
+- No vault credentials unless it calls an authenticated API

 A data pipeline agent that reads from S3, transforms data, and writes back needs:

-• Possibly persistent storage if it maintains a processing checkpoint
+- Possibly a memory store if it maintains a processing checkpoint

 A code analysis agent that clones repositories and runs analysis tools needs:

-• Network: GitHub/GitLab API endpoints, package registry for the target language
+limitedwith GitHub/GitLab API endpoints and the package registry for the target language - Vault credentials: repository access token

-• No persistent storage — analysis is per-session
+- No memory store — analysis is per-session